Swedish teenager who inspired climate protests joins rally in Berlin

 “But we should worry — we should panic — and by panic I don’t mean running around screaming; by panic I mean stepping out of our comfort zones because when you’re in a crisis you change your behaviour.”

 The crowd applauded wildly and chanted “Greta, Greta” as she wrapped up her short speech and left the stage.
-She was also meeting scientists at the Potsdam Institute for Climate Impact Research, just outside the German capital.
+She later met scientists at the Potsdam Institute for Climate Impact Research, just outside the German capital.

 The Berlin climate change rally was one of more than 20 being held around the country.